Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Parks and Recreation Department urges you to call prior to the start of any program your child may not be able to attend.
 This allows the Department to fill any vacancies with children that may have been placed on a waiting list.

-After hours emergency assistance from Water Utility can be obtained by calling the Utility Office at (262) 375-5330 or (262) 375-5331.
-The after hours message will direct the caller to contact the Grafton Police Department (262) 375-5320.
-The Police Department will contact and dispatch the after hours on-call Utility Operator to respond.
+For after hours emergency assistance, please contact the Grafton Police Department (262) 375-5320.
+The Police Department will dispatch the appropriate Utility Operator to respond.

 Be sure to provide the Police Department with information regarding address, phone number, and nature of emergency.